-Winter Carnival is a series of week-long events held each February.
-Student Council arranges activities and students compete to earn points for either the maroon or white teams.
+Winter Carnival is a week-long event held each winter in January or February.
+The Student Council arranges activities and contests in which the maroon vs. white (DS school colors) teams compete for points.
+The highlight of the week is the Moose Review talent show!
 Academic classes meet on a modified schedule during Winter Carnival Week.

-Club activities meet every Tuesday and Thursday throughout the year.
-These include Disciplinary Committee, School Council, Model U.N., Excerpt (literary magazine), The Lamplighter (school newspaper), International Thespian Society, and Art Klub, to name a few.
+Club activities meet every Tuesday and Friday throughout the year.
+These include Disciplinary Committee, School Council, Model U.N., The Lamplighter (school newspaper), Robotics Team, Latin Club, Dungeons and Dragons, to name a few.

-In the ninth grade, all students are assigned an advisor prior to the beginning of the school year.
-The number of advisees each teacher has is determined by the teacher’s workload.
-In grades ten, eleven, and twelve, students have the opportunity to choose their advisor.
-Every effort is made to give students their first choice.
+In the ninth and tenth grade, all students are assigned an advisor prior to the beginning of the school year.
+Advisory groups typically range from approximately 6-8 students per group.
+In grades eleven and twelve, students have the opportunity to select their top choices for advisor and every effort is made to give students one of their top choices.

-Ninth grade students should have approximately 30 minutes of homework in each subject each night.
-Tenth, eleventh and twelfth grade students should expect approximately 45 minutes in each subject each night.
-Students in Honors and AP courses can expect 45-60 minutes of work in those subjects.
-Weekend homework should be the equivalent of one night’s homework.
-Students should take care to work on long-term projects throughout the week so as not to have a late night just prior to the due date.
-If homework routinely takes longer than outlined in these guidelines, parents should speak to the specific teacher or Division Head.
+Ninth grade students should expect approximately 30 minutes of homework per subject per night.
+Tenth, eleventh and twelfth grade students should expect approximately 40-45 minutes per subject subject per night.
+Honors and AP courses can expect 45-60 minutes of work per course each night.
+One night of work per class is typically assigned over the weekend.
+Students should take care to work on long-term projects throughout the week so as not to have work pile up just prior to the due date.
+If homework routinely takes longer than outlined in these guidelines, students should speak directly to the specific teacher and with their advisor.

-An independent sport credit can be earned by participating in an after school sport that is not offered at Derryfield.
-It takes the place of a required sport credit, typically earned by playing a sport at Derryfield.
-In order to receive a sports credit, the student must submit an independent sport approval form to the Athletic Director at the beginning of the term prior to the term during which the independent sport’s credit is sought.
+An independent sport/activity credit can be earned by participating in an after-school activity that is not offered at Derryfield.
+It is designed to help that student who has been participating in a sport/activity outside of Derryfield so that he/she does not have to give it up when they start attending Derryfield.
+This option takes the place of a required sport credit, typically earned by playing a sport at Derryfield.
+In order to receive a sport credit, the student must submit an independent physical activity approval form to the Athletic Director at the end of the term prior to the term during which the independent sport credit is sought.
 All approval is based on the discretion of the Athletic Director.
-No more than one independent sports credit may be earned each academic year.
+No more than one independent sport credit may be earned each academic year.

 Academic review is time set aside at the end of a trimester in which all the teachers from each grade level review the academic and social progress of each child in the grade.
 If a student faces particular challenges, a plan of action will be proposed at this time.
 Only teachers participate in these meetings.
 Parents may be contacted following the meetings to work on a plan for success for their child.